 There would be an increase in leucocyte count especially neutrophils.
 Rest of the investigation profile should be done depending upon the individual patient.

-Analgesics and antibiotics [oral or parenteral] are standard treatment.
+Analgesics and antibiotics [oral or parenteral] are the standard treatments.

 Infected Elbow Joint or Bacterial Arthritis